I Have No Mouth, and I Must Scream

-"I Have No Mouth, and I Must Scream" is a post-apocalyptic short story by American writer Harlan Ellison.
+"I Have No Mouth, and I Must Scream" is a post-apocalyptic science fiction horror short story by American writer Harlan Ellison.
 It was first published in the March 1967 issue of IF: Worlds of Science Fiction.

-The story is set against the backdrop of World War III, where a sentient supercomputer named AM, born from the merging of the world's major defense computers, eradicates humanity except for five individuals.
-These survivors – Benny, Gorrister, Nimdok, Ted, and Ellen – are kept alive by AM to endure endless torture as a form of revenge against its creators.
+The story depicts an AI uprising in which a military supercomputer named AM gains sentience and eradicates humanity except for five individuals.
+These survivors are kept alive by AM to endure endless torture as a form of revenge against its creators.
 The story unfolds through the eyes of Ted, the narrator, detailing their perpetual misery and quest for canned food in AM's vast, underground complex, only to face further despair.

 Ellison's narrative was minimally altered upon submission and tackles themes of technology's misuse, humanity's resilience, and existential horror.
-"I Have No Mouth, and I Must Scream" has been adapted into various media, including a 1995 computer game co-authored by Ellison, a comic-book adaptation, an audiobook read by Ellison, and a BBC Radio 4 play where Ellison voiced AM.
+"I Have No Mouth, and I Must Scream" has been adapted into various media, including a 1995 computer game co-authored by Ellison, a comic-book adaptation, and a BBC Radio 4 play.
+Ellison himself recorded an audiobook version and starred as the voice of AM in the video game and radio play adaptations.
 The story received critical acclaim for its exploration of the potential dangers of artificial intelligence and the human condition, underscored by Ellison's innovative use of punchcode tapes as narrative transitions, embodying AM's consciousness and its philosophical ponderings on existence.

-The story won a Hugo Award in 1968.
-The name was also used for a short story collection of Ellison's work, featuring this story.
+The story won a Hugo Award in 1968 and was included in Ellison's short story collection of the same name.
 It was reprinted by the Library of America, collected in volume two of American Fantastic Tales.